MRT Line 1 (Dhaka Metro Rail): History

 In 2005, the World Bank published a study report, recommending that the government of Bangladesh build a mass transit system in Dhaka.
 In the same year, American consultancy firm Louis Berger Group prepared a strategic transport plan for Dhaka.
-The World Bank helped to develop this plan, which proposed the construction of three MRT lines in Dhaka.
-The three metro lines were MRT Line 1, MRT Line 5 and MRT Line 6.
+The World Bank helped to develop this plan, which proposed the construction of five MRT lines in Dhaka.
+The five metro lines were MRT Line 1, MRT Line 2, MRT Line 4, MRT Line 5 and MRT Line 6.
 The budget for MRT Line 1 was set at ৳52,561.43 crore of which Japan International Cooperation Agency agreed to finance 75%.
 Construction of the line is targeted for December 2026.
 In 2019, the government finalized the construction project of the line.
 But with the onset of the COVID-19 pandemic, progress on the line's project stalled.
 On 15 June 2022, the license of MRT Line 1 was handed over to DMTCL by the Road Transport and Highways Division.
 On 23 October 2022, the government signed an agreement with Nippon Koei Bangladesh Limited to join the company as a consultant for MRT Line 1.
 In the same year, the government entered into an agreement with Tokyo Construction and Max Infrastructure for the land development work of the only depot of the proposed project at Pitalganj.
 On 28 December 2022, the day of the inauguration of MRT Line 6, the secretary of the Road Transport and Highways Department said that the construction of the project is possible to start in the first month of 2023 subject to the approval of the prime minister.
 Its construction was initially scheduled to begin on 26 January 2023, but was moved to 2 February.
 Finally, the construction of the MRT Line 1 project was inaugurated by Sheikh Hasina in 2 February.
+According to the information of the second meeting of the implementation committee of DMTCL released on 22 March 2023, the construction cost of the line may increase by ৳231.6 billion due to the need to increase the amount of land for acquisition by 39.17 acres and the increase in land prices.
+As of November 2024, the depot's land development is 75% complete.
+Tenders have been invited for the main part of the construction of the line as of January 2025.
+On 7 January 2025, it was announced that a construction yard for the line would be built by building a steel post structure on the canal south of Kuril and placing metal sheets on it, and that there would be no construction yard after the construction work was completed.
+In 2025, DMTC officials stated that the construction of Line 1 could not be completed by 2026 and might take an additional 3-4 years.
+In the same year, a budget allocation of ৳86.31 billion was proposed for the line in the Annual Development Program for the next fiscal year.
+By February 2025, 90% of the land development work for Line 1 had been completed.
+In May 2025, the work of relocating utility lines from Nadda to Dhaka Airport was completed.
+However, instead of allowing utility relocation work on Bir Uttam Rafiqul Islam Sarani, the traffic authorities proposed the construction of an alternative street, which caused the construction work in the Badda to stall.
+On the other hand, in Package-8 of the construction project, allegations arose that the China Civil Engineering Construction Corporation was unfairly disqualified in the contractor selection process.
+Since the other contractors' proposed bids were higher, the interim government suspended the contractor appointment process.